datatrail-jhu/07_dataviz/manuscript/02_plotsinR.md

 # Making Plots In R

-RStudio and the prgoramming language R allow you to plot your data in a number of different ways.
+RStudio and the programming language R allow you to plot your data in a number of different ways.
 In this lesson, we'll discuss what to consider any time you're plotting your data, the types of plots you can make in R, and the code needed to make a number of different plots using R programming in RStudio.

 ### What To Consider When Making Plots